-18 people stuck 100 feet high on Knott's Berry Farm ride
+21 people rescued from California ride stuck 100 feet high

 The Sky Cabin is a slow-moving attraction where riders in a circular tram travel up a large cylinder, which firefighters had to climb to begin saving the passengers.
 The ride is fully enclosed and is more like being in a room than on a ride.
 The Knott’s website calls it “mild” and says it’s meant to give “a 360 degree panoramic view of Orange County, Catalina Island, and the LA basin.”

 It was 100 feet high when it stopped at about 2 p.m., Knott’s said in a statement.
 Park mechanics made several attempts to bring it down before calling the fire department.

-A park employee is aboard and has been communicating via walkie-talkie with mechanics and firefighters throughout the afternoon and night.

-County Fire Authority Capt.
-Larry Kurtz said the ride is confined and the riders are not exposed to the elements, so time is on firefighters’ side.
+An operator was among the 21 on the ride and was in constant contact with the ground.

 There was no immediate word on the cause of the breakdown.
+Knott’s said in a statement that the ride would remain closed until an investigation was completed.

 In a much more frightening incident at Knott’s, a group of 20 people in 2013 were stuck 300 feet high on a ride that left them exposed with their legs dangling out.